Metaxades

 Metaxades (Greek: Μεταξάδες, /el/) is a large village, municipal unit and a former municipality in the Evros regional unit, East Macedonia and Thrace, Greece.

 This lowland settlement, situated at an altitude of about 120 meters, is celebrated as the most picturesque in the wider area, and has been officially designated as a traditional settlement for its special architectural features.

 Name

-Metaxades has undergone significant naming transitions throughout its history, with the modern name reflecting the village's primary economic occupation.
-The village has been known by three principal names: Dogantzia (or Dougantzia) during Byzantine times, Tokmakköy during the Ottoman occupation, and Metaxades in its modern Greek form after the liberation of Thrace and its integration into Greece in 1921.
+Metaxades has undergone significant naming transitions throughout its history, with its modern designation reflecting the village's primary economic occupation.

+The settlement has been known by successive names across different eras: the oldest known name (according to oral history) is Lazina, followed during the Byzantine era by Dogantzia (or Dougantzia), also referred to as Liakoup Dogantzia, and Tokmakköy during the Ottoman occupation.
+Finally, it adopted the name Metaxades in its modern Greek form following the liberation of Thrace and its integration into Greece in 1921.

 Byzantine name

 According to local historical tradition and manuscript research documented by Konstantinos Gergenis, a long-time resident and historian of the village, the settlement was known as Δογάντζια or Δουγάντζια (Dogantzia or Dougantzia) during the Byzantine period.
 This original settlement was supposedly located approximately two kilometers west of the modern village's present location.

 The etymology of Dogantzia derives from the Greek term δουγάντζι (dougantzi), which means bird of prey, such as an eagle or hawk.
 The name likely reflected the geographical and environmental characteristics of the original settlement, which was situated in a rocky and mountainous terrain that would have been suitable habitat for raptorial birds.
 As such, it functioned as a descriptive toponym, indicating both the natural features of the landscape and the fauna prevalent in the area.